 Chris Menictas has been actively involved in the energy efficiency sector for over 20 years.
 His research interests include: energy storage; flow battery and fuel cell systems; energy harvesting; temperature shifting devices for bio-medical applications, refrigeration and air conditioning efficiency optimisation; and thermal morphing.
 Dr. Menictas is Head of the Energy Storage and Refrigeration Research Group in the School of Mechanical and Manufacturing Engineering, UNSW Sydney Australia.

 Jens Noack studied Chemical Engineering and Environmental Technology at Dresden University of Applied Sciences and recieved his PhD from Karlsruhe Institute of Technology.
 He has worked at the Fraunhofer Institute for Chemical Technology in the Applied Electrochemistry department where he largely worked on the development of redox flow batteries.
-From 2009 to 2011 he was the acting group leader of the newly created redox flow battery group and then took on the role of deputy group leader.
 He has been working as project leader, scientist and Senior Development Engineer at Fraunhofer ICT.
 His research and development activity focuses on stationary energy storage devices for renewable energies as well as the development of innovative energy storage and energy conversion systems.
 He is the Chairman of the German standardisation group for redox flow battery energy storage devices and a member of several national and international standardisation groups for batteries, fuel cells and electrolysers.
 He is the author of several publications and patents as well as a member of the scientific advisory committee for the international flow battery forum.

 Prof. Dr. Jens Tübke